paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.ddogleg:ddogleg  0.13
- - a level        3 dependency among 1 (possibly transitive) uses

-2018-01-17 21:48  0.13 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2018-01-17 21:48  0.13 ***

 ========================================================================
 Presently in use: org.deepboof:io  0.4
- - a level        4 dependency among 1 (possibly transitive) uses

-2017-08-14 06:29  0.4 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2017-08-14 06:29  0.4 ***

 ========================================================================
 Presently in use: org.deepboof:learning  0.4
- - a level        4 dependency among 1 (possibly transitive) uses

-2017-08-14 06:30  0.4 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2017-08-14 06:30  0.4 ***

 ========================================================================
 Presently in use: org.deepboof:main  0.4
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-08-14 06:30  0.4 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-08-14 06:30  0.4 ***

 ========================================================================
 Presently in use: org.deepboof:models  0.4
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-08-14 06:30  0.4 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-08-14 06:30  0.4 ***

 ========================================================================
 Presently in use: org.ejml:ejml-cdense  0.33
- - a level        5 dependency among 1 (possibly transitive) uses

-2018-01-17 16:37  0.33 ***
+   - a level 5 dependencies among 1 (possibly transitive) uses 2018-01-17 16:37  0.33 ***

 ========================================================================
 Presently in use: org.ejml:ejml-core  0.33
- - a level        4 dependency among 1 (possibly transitive) uses

-2018-01-17 16:38  0.33 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2018-01-17 16:38  0.33 ***

 ========================================================================
 Presently in use: org.ejml:ejml-ddense  0.33
- - a level        4 dependency among 1 (possibly transitive) uses

-2018-01-17 16:38  0.33 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2018-01-17 16:38  0.33 ***

 ========================================================================
 Presently in use: org.ejml:ejml-dsparse  0.33
- - a level        4 dependency among 1 (possibly transitive) uses

-2018-01-17 16:38  0.33 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2018-01-17 16:38  0.33 ***

 ========================================================================
 Presently in use: org.ejml:ejml-fdense  0.33
- - a level        4 dependency among 1 (possibly transitive) uses

-2018-01-17 16:38  0.33 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2018-01-17 16:38  0.33 ***

 ========================================================================
 Presently in use: org.ejml:ejml-simple  0.33
- - a level        4 dependency among 1 (possibly transitive) uses

-2018-01-17 16:38  0.33 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2018-01-17 16:38  0.33 ***

 ========================================================================
 Presently in use: org.ejml:ejml-zdense  0.33
- - a level        5 dependency among 1 (possibly transitive) uses

-2018-01-17 16:39  0.33 ***
+   - a level 5 dependencies among 1 (possibly transitive) uses 2018-01-17 16:39  0.33 ***

 ========================================================================
 Presently in use: org.fusesource.leveldbjni:leveldbjni-all  1.8
- - a level        4 dependency among 1 (possibly transitive) uses

-2013-10-17 13:18  1.8 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2013-10-17 13:18  1.8 ***

 ========================================================================
 Presently in use: org.georegression:georegression  0.15
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-18 03:43  0.15 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-18 03:43  0.15 ***

 ========================================================================
 Presently in use: org.glassfish.hk2.external:aopalliance-repackaged  2.4.0-b34
- - a level        5 dependency among 1 (possibly transitive) uses

-2018-01-05 22:42  2.5.0-b61
+   - a level 5 dependencies among 1 (possibly transitive) uses 2018-01-05 22:42  2.5.0-b61
 2017-11-09 20:42  2.5.0-b60
 2017-10-20 14:49  2.5.0-b59